 As an active, lifelong Central Valley resident and farmer, Andy has developed a keen understanding of the economic and water issues that have created the current financial crisis that plagues California today.

 Andy has worked closely with agricultural advocacy groups such as Families Protecting the Valley.
 He’s also taken leadership roles in developing new approaches and solutions to the water, economic and regulatory problems that hamper our Central Valley.
-Andy is a proud member of the Kings County Farm Bureau and the National Cattlemen’s Beef Association.
+Andy is a proud member of the Kings County Farm Bureau.

 As a citizen legislator who represents us in the California State Senate, Andy will continue fighting to protect our Valley values and our way of life.